aaron-lam/aaron-lam/README.md

 <h3>👨‍💻 &nbsp;About Me</h3>

-I build web / mobile applications, backend services, and infrastructure for enterprises and startups.
+I have 3+ years of professional experience in building full stack mobile / web products.

-Currently working at TikTok Ecosystem Platform team.
+Currently working at TikTok Ecosystem Platform team to enhance the content moderation experience.

 <h3>✨ &nbsp;Highlights</h3>

 * Owned and developed full stack products at TikTok, including penalty center, CRM, creator center, MCN, etc.
-* Built a web portal with Java Spring and AWS to visualize terabytes of Amazon Economics data model
+* Built a web portal with Java Spring at Amazon to visualize terabytes of Economics data model
 * Led an engineering team at a startup to develop frontend web apps, GraphQL servers, iOS apps, and pipelines
-* Built a full stack UI Comparison tool to avoid shipping 95% of UI bugs to Apptio customers (Fortune 100)
+* Built a full stack UI Comparison tool to avoid shipping 95% of UI bugs to Fortune 100 customers
 * Developed “T-Mobile Tuesday” Android app which was ranked 1st in Google Play with 10+ million downloads

 <h3>🥞 &nbsp;Tech Stack</h3>